Identifying Accounting Quality

-I develop a new approach to understanding accounting accruals.
-Unlike prior studies, I explicitly address the economic role of accruals in performance measurement.
-I characterize accounting quality in terms of a new construct, namely, the degree to which accruals facilitate performance measurement.
-Further, I develop a flexible empirical strategy for identifying accounting quality.
-The core identifying assumptions derive from institutional properties of both earnings and cash flows: that both are noisy measures of the same economic performance and they converge as the time horizon extends.
-These assumptions characterize moments of earnings, cash flows, and accruals solved to recover the variance of performance and accounting error in accruals.
+In this paper, I develop a new approach to modeling and understanding accounting accruals.
+I introduce a model that explicitly incorporates the role of accruals in measuring firm performance.
+Using this model, I characterize accounting quality by the degree to which accruals fulfill their performance measurement objective.
+To identify accounting quality, the model exploits the institutional properties of accounting information that both earnings and cash flows represent noisy measures of the unobservable economic performance, and that they converge as the measurement horizon extends.
+These properties allow decomposing the variance of accruals into both the performance measurement component and the accounting error component, as well as identifying the variance of the unobservable economic performance itself.
 I implement several model specifications and consider a number of generalizations.
-My analysis suggests that the variance of the performance component exceeds accounting error and explains a high fraction of accruals’ variance.
-I conclude that accruals generate a better measure of firm performance than operating cash flows do, thus meeting their primary objective.
+My analysis suggests that, on average, the portion of accruals that facilitates performance measurement significantly exceeds the level of accounting error in accruals.
+I conclude that accruals successfully meet their primary objective.

 Keywords: Accounting quality, Earnings quality, Accruals, Identification, Estimation error